The symptoms of brain cancer

 Australia has one of the highest skin cancer rates in the world, and most skin cancers are caused by sun exposure.
 So, cover up and protect yourself from the sun’s damaging UV rays.
-It’s also a good idea to be familiar with how your skin looks and to see your GP if you notice any skin changes.
-Check out our article article 5 sun safety myths you need to stop believing for more.
+It’s also a good idea to be familiar with how your skin looks and to see your GP if you notice any changes.

-Some cancers are caused by infections, so it makes sense to do everything you can to avoid them.
-Vaccination is one of the best ways of preventing infections.
+Some cancers are caused by infections, so it makes sense to do everything you can to avoid them including getting vaccinated.

 Getting vaccinated against hepatitis B helps prevent some types of liver cancer and the human papillomavirus (HPV) vaccine helps protect against cervical, anogenital, mouth and throat cancers.
 For more information on vaccinations, check out our article The biggest vaccination myths, busted.

 Screening programs are available in Australia for several common cancers.
 Cervical cancer screening tests (formerly Pap smears), mammograms (to screen for breast cancer) and bowel cancer screening tests are recommended for Australians at different ages and are free of charge.